davisjc/carputer/README.md

 ## Approach

 This project was a good exercise in reframing a problem.
-Many ideas I had upfront were either over-engineered or not really relevant to my priorities.
+Many ideas I had upfront were either over-engineered or not relevant to my priorities.

 Earlier, I waffled around with many complex ideas, which included a lot of "why not" thoughts that extended to fabricating an entirely new stereo head unit for my car that would have a screen, controls, amplifier, GPS, WiFi, disc burner, and some database-backed music tracking program that would track offline what music was missing or otherwise out-of-sync with my library at home by calculating and comparing file hashes.

 I realized that many of the ideas I was considering were already well made: e.g., I wasn't about to casually make an easier to use interface to Google Maps than was already available on my phone.
 Speaking of the phone: there's a quality display that can be mounted on the dash.
 My existing stereo head unit already handles analog input well and doesn't need to be redone.

-With those considerations in mind, all I really needed was a small computer with large persistent storage that can be controlled by my phone (and more ideally, physical buttons), and a simple strategy for getting music library changes synced between two offline systems using something like a USB thumb drive as a messenger of state.
+With those considerations in mind, all I needed was a small computer with large persistent storage that can be controlled by my phone (and more ideally, physical buttons), and a simple strategy for getting music library changes synced between two offline systems using something like a USB thumb drive as a messenger of state.

 ## Design Priorities